There’s a lot of ongoing debate about whether marketing funnels can be the answer to growing your business.

 What To Do To Make The Best B2B Marketing Funnel?

 When creating a B2B marketing funnel, what is crucial is to identify the problems and needs of your audience.
 Often, you will see that players in the B2B sector do not have a clue that they have a problem that needs a solution.
 So, at the beginning stage of the funnel, your aim should be to help them realise that they have a problem and not just offer immediate solutions.

 Wondering what kind of content is suitable?
-From our research, we can tell that blog posts, social media campaigns, videos and white papers work the best.
+From our research, we can tell that blog posts, social media campaigns, videos, and white papers work the best.

 Coming to the next funnel stage, you must make the customers aware that your product or service can help them effectively deal with the problem.
-In this stage, you can share guides, targeted ads and podcasts to show the leads how you can be of help.
+In this stage, you can share guides, targeted ads and podcasts to show the leads how you can help.
 Email marketing tools also deliver outstanding results in this stage.

 After doing all these, you will see that only a small portion of the leads will reach the bottom of the marketing funnel.
 In this stage, your goal is simple: convince them to buy from you.
-User testimonials, live demonstrations, and free trials all work great to convert the prospects into actual sales.
+Customer testimonials, live demonstrations, and free trials all work great to convert prospects into actual sales.

 You must remember to include a post-purchase stage in the funnel if you are catering to the B2B sector.
 Create FAQs, and use social and digital marketing to ensure that these prospects turn into lifetime customers.
 Their experience using the product or service should be good if you want them to talk positively about your business in their social circles.

 What To Do To Make The Best B2C Marketing Funnel?

 As we have mentioned earlier, in the B2C sector, customers often engage in impulse buying.
 So, it would be best if you got them excited about your product or service.
 Media interviews, viral posts on social media, paid search, and PR publications work great.
 The marketer’s job is to get the leads excited about the product!